streamx-hub/streamx-examples/dotcms/README.md

     * Blog (/blog.html)
     * Products (/products.html)

+Alternatively you can use Cypress tests to do the publication for you.
+  * Go to `demo-connector/test` folder
+  * Run `npm install`
+  * Run `npx cypress run --spec cypress/e2e/prepare.cy.js`

 # Validation

 At this point StreamX should have all the dotCMS demo data processed which can be validated by opening the following pages.
 In the demo we are using `nip.io` to map localhost to a more distinguishable hostname, but using localhost would also work.